gemssingaporestudentcouncil/innovationweek2020/resources/how-to-submit.md

 12. Scroll Down to The Bottom and Click Commit New File

 13. Drag and drop all your files related to the prototype into the src folder.
 After they have uploaded click commit changes, it is recommended you wait a minute before clicking commit changes to avoid a server crash.
-Make sure they are uploaded into the same folder as protoype_info.txt.
+Make sure they are uploaded into the same folder as prototype_info.txt.

 14. Make sure your folder is the same structure as our example [here](https://github.com/gemssingaporestudentcouncil/innovationweek2020/tree/master/projects/0-Hello_World)

 15. If so, well done!
-Now let's add your work to the main repoo.
+Now let's add your work to the main repo.
 Click the pull request button that is positioned in the same area as circled below.

 ![alt text](https://github.com/gemssingaporestudentcouncil/innovationweek2020/blob/master/resources/submitimages/Screen%20Shot%202019-12-29%20at%209.32.22%20AM.png?raw=true)